emsesp/docs/docs/MQTT.md

 When MQTT is enabled EMS-ESP will publish MQTT topics for each device.
 The frequency can be configured from the WebUI to be either sent when data changes are dected or set to a specific period in seconds which is kinder on network traffic.

 When MQTT Discovery is enabled, EMS-ESP will automatically create a special Discovery topics (with `/config`) for each EMS device entity that has received a valid value in EMS-ESP.
-If the entity should 'disappears' (i.e. no longer has a valid value in an EMS telegram) then the discovery topic is automatically removed.
+If the entity should disappear (i.e. no longer has a valid value in an EMS telegram) then the discovery topic is automatically removed.
 This is to avoid warnings in systems like Home Assistant.
 When EMS-ESP starts all prior Discovery topics are removed to keep system clean.

 When a value is a boolean it will be rendered according to the Boolean setting you have defined in the settings.